Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: Introduction

-The pair $(X',\tfrac{1}{2}D')$ is an \emph{almost minimal model} of $(X,\tfrac{1}{2}D)$.
-Theory of almost minimal models for log surfaces with fractional boundaries, in particular for pairs $(X,\tfrac{1}{2}D)$ as above, was introduced in \cite{Palka-minimal_models,Palka_MMP}.
-It has already been successfully applied to prove the Coolidge--Nagata conjecture \cite{Palka-Coolidge_Nagata1,KoPa-CooligeNagata2}, as well as other structure theorems for rational cuspidal curves \cite{Palka-minimal_models,KoPa_c<=4}.
-We believe that strength of this method is yet another motivation for studying $(X,\tfrac{1}{2}D)$, hence for the Negativity Conjecture \ref{conj:negativity}.
+Then $(X,D)$ is obtained via tom Dieck--Petrie algorithm from data listed in one of the rows of \tables.

+Conversely, any pair $(X,D)$ obtained this way is a minimal log smooth completion of a \QHP of log general type satisfying the Negativity Conjecture \ref{conj:negativity}. \end{thm}

+We denote by $\rst$ the tower obtained from the $*$-th row of \tables.
+For each pair $(X,D)$ in $\rst$, the complement $X\setminus D$ is a $\Q$HP, unless the corresponding weight $\boldsymbol{v}$ is excluded in the second-to-last column.
+By a slight abuse of notation, we will refer by $\rst$ to the set of those $\Q$HPs, too.

-Graphs of $D'$ from Theorem \ref{CLASS} are shown in Figures \ref{fig:nodal-cubic-P2_un}--\ref{fig:Cstst}.
-To obtain the graph of $D$, one needs to remove some nodes from $D'$, in such a way that the remaining part is a tree (these nodes are centers of the expansion $\psi$ from Step \ref{step:expansion}), and replace each of them by $T-A$ as above, i.e.\ by at most two twigs of $D$ (for a definition of twigs see Section \ref{sec:log_surfaces}).
+Configurations $\pp\subseteq \P^2$ from Definition \ref{def:TDP} are constructed in Section \ref{sec:constructions}.
+There is $39$ of them, and they satisfy $\deg\pp\leq 11$.
+Theorem \ref{CLASS} asserts that each $\Q$HP belongs to a tower over one of these $39$ configurations.
+The corresponding graphs of $D'$ are shown in Figures \ref{fig:nodal-cubic-P2_un}--\ref{fig:Cstst}.
+To obtain $D$, one needs to remove from $D'$ the points of $\cC$, and replace each of them by $T_{i}-A_{i}$ as in Definition \ref{def:expansion-intro}, i.e.\ by at most two twigs of $D$.
 Given Theorem \ref{CLASS}, this proves parts \ref{item:core} and \ref{item:EN} of the following corollary.
 We write $\operatorname{core}(D)$ for $D$ minus the sum of its twigs.

-\begin{cor}[Finiteness] Let $(X,D)$ be the minimal log smooth completion of a smooth $\Q$-homology plane of log general type, satisfying the Negativity Conjecture \ref{conj:negativity}.
-Then \begin{enumerate} \item $D$ has at most $10$ twigs, $\#\operatorname{core}(D)\leq 7$, and $C\cdot (D-C)\leq 5$ for every component $C$ of $D$. \item The Eisenbud-Neumann diagram of $D$ has at most $16$ vertices. \item Up to an isomorphism, there are exactly $\ngr\leq 4$ smooth $\Q$-homology planes $S'$ such that, denoting by $(X',D')$ the minimal log smooth completion of $S'$, the weighted graphs of $D'$ and $D$ are the same.
+\begin{cor}[Finiteness] Let $(X,D)$ be a minimal log smooth completion of a smooth $\Q$-homology plane of log general type, satisfying the Negativity Conjecture \ref{conj:negativity}.
+Then \begin{enumerate} \item $D$ has at most $10$ twigs, $\#\operatorname{core}(D)\leq 7$, and $C\cdot (D-C)\leq 5$ for every component $C$ of $D$. \item The core graph (hence the Eisenbud-Neumann diagram) of $D$ has at most $17$ vertices. \item Up to an isomorphism, there are exactly $\ngr\leq 4$ smooth $\Q$-homology planes $\tilde{S}$ of log general type; satisfying Negativity Conjecture \ref{conj:negativity}, such that, denoting by $(\tilde{X},\tilde{D})$ a minimal log smooth completion of $\tilde{S}$, the weighted graphs of $\tilde{D}$ and $D$ are the same.
 The number $\ngr$ is listed in \tables. \end{enumerate} \end{cor}